-Pros: You can redeem offers up to five times.
-The offers aren’t store loyal but do focus on name-brand items.
+Pros for Checkout 51: You can redeem offers up to five times.
+The offers aren’t store-specific, but they do focus on name-brand items.

 The Checkout 51 app allows you to redeem some offers up to five times!
-If an offer is eligible to be redeemed multiple times, you’ll see a plus sign next to the product.
-From here you’ll keep hitting the plus until you reach the number of rebates you’d like to use.
+If an offer is eligible for multiple redemptions, you’ll see a plus sign next to the product.
+Just keep hitting the plus sign until you reach the number of rebates you’d like to use.

-Offers reset on Thursdays each week — but be sure you’re not missing out on any of those “by Wednesday” bonus offers if you’re checking it on Thursdays for deals.
+Offers reset on Thursdays each week — but be sure you’re not missing out on any of those “by Wednesday” bonus offers if you’re checking for deals on Thursdays.

-You’ll need to hit the minimum of $20 in rebates in order to cash out via PayPal or a physical check.
+You’ll need to hit a minimum of $20 in rebates in order to cash out via PayPal or a physical check.